tobiashomie/comdocs/docs/subspace/subnets.md

 # Updating a Subnet (Authority)
-As the authority you can redifine any parameter within special global boundaries (see global docs).
+As the authority you can redefine any parameter within special global boundaries (see global docs).

 As an Authority